hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 #### Blendshapes for all Shapes

-- All shapes can now have blendshapes added to them.
-- Shapes that don't normally use the Mouth Divider can now have blendshapes that use the Mouth Divider.
+- All shapes can now have blendshapes added to them, including those that don't normally use the Mouth Divider.
-- Shapes that move a muscle in the middle of the face can now have blendshapes that the Mouth Divider.

 #### Deformers are now optional